Craig Dingman: Private life

-Dingman was born in Wichita and in the off season lived there with wife Teresa and their 5 children.
+Dingman was born in Wichita.
+In the off season, he lived there with his wife Teresa and their five children.

 Career after baseball

 Dingman had worked in the construction and roofing industry prior to his baseball career.
-He returned to working in the construction industry and in 2014 he joined with a partner in Wichita Kansas to start up a roofing construction company, Dingers Roofing & Construction.
+He returned to the construction industry, and, in 2014, he joined with a partner in Wichita, Kansas, to start a roofing construction company called Dingers Roofing & Construction.